Post By RelatedRelated Post

 Granted, you’ll spend less time riding your zero-turn mower than you would a lawn tractor, but comfort is still key.
 Is the seat comfortable to sit on?
 You will be leaning back against the seat instead of leaning over a steering wheel, so back support is an important consideration.
 Is the control panel easy to see and reach from the seat?
 When all the controls are on the same side, it makes operation easier.
 Does the mower manufacturer make and sell the accessories you want?
 Mowers can be personalized to fit your needs whether it is bagging, mulching, or another need.

 Are you a novice or an expert operator?
-Some zero turn mowers allow you to adjust your mowing speed to match your level of comfort and control.
+Some zero-turn mowers allow you to adjust your mowing speed to match your level of comfort and control.
 Choosing the “high mode” gives you maximum speed for mowing flat, open spaces in your yard.
-The “low mode” allows for enhanced maneuverability when cutting around trees, landscaping, or other tight spaces – reducing the amount of time you’ll spend with a hand trimmer when done mowing.
+The “low mode” allows for enhanced maneuverability when cutting around trees, landscaping, or other tight spaces – reducing the amount of time you’ll spend with a hand trimmer when mowing is finished.
 The low-speed option also provides more graduated speed changes with your control arms.